 Once your body is missing out on quality sleep, the very first thing to go is the immune system.
 Lacking the energy to generate white blood cells, the body becomes weak and vulnerable to attack by all kinds of harmful bacteria and viral organisms around.
 In addition to sleep deprivation making you become ill more often, this also makes recovery from health problems take a lot longer.
 Rather than taking a week or two to recuperate from a common flu, it could take as long as two weeks to a month to fully recover.

 The last major side effect of sleep deprivation is the increase in body fat, typically in the backside and across the abdominal section.
 This is sensible because the majority of the fat burning process the average Joe does is every night, while they are soundly asleep.
 If you’re taking considerable reductions to your full 8 hours of healthy sleep, you simply can’t expect the body to have time get rid of fat for you.
 Be ready to experience a major rise in body fat on your whole body, if you intend on making sleep deprivation a part of your daily routine.

 If these adverse effects of sleep deprivation does scare you, then it is high time that you make sure that you get a full 7 to 8 hours of sleep.
+If that’s a challenge, we suggest you check out one of our favorite supplements, Peptiva.
 You don’t really want to feel terrible most of the time due to sleep deprivation, do you?